xmlunit/xmlunit/README.md

 assertions.
 There also exists a `legacy` project that provides the API of XMLUnit 1.x on top of the 2.x core library.

+While the Hamcrest matchers are built against Hamcrest 1.x they are supposed to work with Hamcrest 2.x as well.

 ## Checking out XMLUnit for Java

 XMLUnit for Java uses a git submodule for test resources it shares